DylanAKelly/dylanakelly.github.io/RightTriangleCalc.md

 The Right Triangle Calculator has a very basic design, simply being a command line program.

-The Right Triangle Calculator allows a user to input two integer for the non-hypotenuse sides of a right triangle.
-The program then returns the length of the hypotenuse, and prompts the user to enter two more integers for the non-hypotenuse sides of a right triangle.
+The Right Triangle Calculator allows a user to input two integer for the non-hypotenuse sides of a right triangle via the command line.
+The program then returns the length of the hypotenuse to the command line, and prompts the user to enter two more integers into the command line for the non-hypotenuse sides of another right triangle.
 Once the user inputs two more integers, the program returns the surface area of the triangle (see Fig 1).

 ![screenshot](images/RightTriFig1.PNG)
 Fig 1.
 The Right Triangle Calculator